-Only coined as a word last year, overtourism isn’t going anywhere.
+Only coined as a word fairly recently, overtourism isn’t going anywhere.
 The term refers to tourism’s rising social and environmental toll.
 Destinations that previously welcomed visitors with open arms are thinking twice about whether the economic benefits are worth it.

 In some places, like Barcelona, the problem is so significant that locals have taken to the streets threatening to kick tourists out physically.
 Photos of queues on the top of Everest have sent shivers down adventurers’ spines, and a newly proposed Machu Picchu airport has prompted world-wide petitions.
 In other places, there’s been a more subtle transformation — in Dubrovnik, an influx of cruise passengers has gradually transformed the fabric of the city, and in Queensland, the food scene increasingly caters to wealthy Chinese visitors rather than hungry locals.

 Elsewhere, National Parks are struggling with overflowing toilets, epic landscapes are clogged with cars, and snap-happy hoards are trampling fragile ecosystems.
 From Iceland to Yellowstone, the Great Barrier Reef to Amsterdam, as global tourist numbers continue to rise at unprecedented rates, it appears that nowhere is safe from the problem.